Know the Rules of the Social Security Disability Trial Work Period

 The Social Security Administration understands that while you may be successful in returning to work, your disability or medical condition may worsen and force you to stop work once again.
 If that is the case, within five years after you return to work, you will be eligible for “expedited reinstatement,” meaning you will not have to reapply for benefits and you will not have to wait for benefits while your medical condition is being reviewed.

 As straightforward as the preceding may seem, the reality always differs slightly from the theory.
-For example, Social Security has not synced the monthly limits for its trial work period ($1,110 in 2024) with its monthly limits for substantial gainful activity ($1,550 in 2024, or $2,590 if you are blind).
+For example, Social Security has not synced the monthly limits for its trial work period ($1,160 in 2025) with its monthly limits for substantial gainful activity ($1,620 in 2025, or $2,700 if you are blind).

-If you are receiving benefits, it is important that you be careful not to inadvertently use up your trial work period months by making more than $880 a month.
+If you are receiving benefits, it is important that you be careful not to inadvertently use up your trial work period months by making more than $1,160 a month.

 Another example is that when the Social Security Administration says $940 a month, it doesn’t always mean $940 a month.
-If you are self employed, that figure means $940 a month after expenses.
+If you are self-employed, that figure means $940 a month after expenses.
 Also, if you have expenses that are incurred in the course of your employment that relate directly to your disability (such as needing a specific type of computer or a certain type of wheelchair), the Social Security Administration will deduct those expenses from your gross earnings before they determine if you are over the limit.
-Presumably that means that if you have $1,000 in qualifying expenses, you could make $1,900 a month and still be under the trial work period limit.
+Presumably, that means that if you have $1,000 in qualifying expenses, you could make $1,900 a month and still be under the trial work period limit.

 The exceptions always prove the rule: before doing any sort of work for any kind of income, check with your Social Security Disability lawyer or other professional advocate and make sure that you are not taking the Social Security Administration’s guidelines at face value to your future detriment.
-Failure to comply with the SSA's regulations may result in cessation of disability benefits.
+Failure to comply with the SSA's regulations may result in the cessation of disability benefits.

 Blog comments